 Dr. Lynn Marquez

-Dr. Marquez specializes in hydrothermal systems in the oceanic crust, and igneous and metamorphic petrology.
-Her current work focuses on the origin and evolution of the Baltimore Mafic Complex.
-The Baltimore Mafic Complex extends from Baltimore into southeast Pennsylvania and Dr. Marquez focuses her work on the State Line portion of the complex.
+Dr. Marquez specializes in hydrothermal systems of the oceanic crust as well as igneous and metamorphic petrology.
+Her current work focuses on the origin and evolution of the Baltimore Mafic Complex which extends from Baltimore into southeast Pennsylvania.
 Field and petrographic studies suggest that the complex intruded a sedimented margin during the early stages of Appalachian mountain building.

 Baltimore Mafic Complex